WW3 (Kanye West song): Background

-Composition
+Composition and lyrics

-In "WW3", West references his various controversies regarding antisemitism ("They telling me that I'm a bully, I'm antisemitic, fully / They sayin' I'm actin' like Hitler / But how am I actin' like Hitler / When I am a fuckin' nigger?"), reveals that he voted for Donald Trump over Joe Biden in the 2020 United States presidential election, and questions those who went with convicted sex offender Jeffrey Epstein to his private island, Little Saint James.
-He also mentions his recreational use of nitrous oxide, a 2020 video of him urinating on a Grammy award, him "rocking swastikas 'cause all my niggas Nazis", and that he reads two chapters of Hitler's manifesto Mein Kampf before going to bed.
+A hip-hop song, "WW3" contains prominent samples of the Freda Payne song "I Get High (On Your Memory)".
+West begins the song by repeating the phrase "She wanna hop in a 'Rari."
+He also references his various controversies regarding antisemitism, reveals that he voted for Donald Trump over Joe Biden in the 2020 United States presidential election (which West himself ran in as an independent candidate), and questions those who went with convicted sex offender Jeffrey Epstein to his private island, Little Saint James.
+West mentions his recreational use of nitrous oxide, a 2020 video of him urinating on a Grammy award, him "rocking swastikas 'cause all my niggas Nazis," and that he reads two chapters of Hitler's manifesto Mein Kampf before going to bed.

 Release and reception

+American streamer Adin Ross started out as a critic of "WW3", but gave it positive reception in a subsequent livestream.

+"WW3" was released onto music streaming services on March 26, 2025, under West's YZY record label.
+The song's writing was credited to West on streaming, although he later confirmed that the lyrics were fully written by Blunts.
+In an interview after its release, co-producer Sheffmade said that he "really like[d]" the song, calling it "iconic" and attributing its viral spread to both its lyrics and production.
+Commercially, it charted at 37 on the New Zealand Hot Singles chart, and reached number one on multiple Spotify viral charts, with music outlets noting its presence on Germany and Israel's charts due to the song's antisemitic content.